fizzed/play-module-sprockets/README.md

 asset pipeline.
 Pipeline will optimize, bundle, and/or fingerprint assets such CSS, JavaScript, and more.
 Inspired by Ruby on Rails asset pipeline.

+In development mode, optimization can be disabled and normal HTML tags will be produced which skips bundling, optimization, or minification.
+In production mode, optimization will occur at runtime the first time a user connects.

 ## Compatibility matrix